finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-Fuhhhh, that's alot.
+Fuhhhh, that's a lot.
 What's next?
-Our HTML entry point (of course, because this is web project).
+Our HTML entry point (of course, because this is a web project).
 Let's add some content to our HTML template:

 ```html
 <!-- src/index.html -->